The Secondary Transfer Test (also known as the 11+)

 Students sit the 11+ exam in September at the start of Year 6.
 Buckinghamshire uses GL Assessment multiple‑choice papers, each roughly one hour long.

-Exam structure, students sit two separate exams covering four components:
+Students sit two separate exams covering four components:

 - Non‑Verbal and Spatial Reasoning